Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Numerical Simulations

-We validate our algorithms through numerical experiments on an energy management problem in a 141-bus distribution network with $d_x=168$ \citep{khodr2008maximum,zhou2025zeroth}.
-In this problem, the goal is to adjust the load of multiple users within a distribution network to curtail a specific amount of load while minimizing the cost of participating in load curtailment.
-The detailed problem formulation and experimental settings are provided in Appendix \ref{app:experiemnt_setting}.
+We consider an energy management problem in a 141-bus distribution network with $d_x=168$ \citep{khodr2008maximum,zhou2025zeroth}.
+In this problem, the goal is to adjust the load of multiple users within a distribution network to curtail a specific amount of load while minimizing the cost of load adjustment.
+The problem is formulated as

+where $x\in\mathbb{R}^{168}$ includes the active and reactive power loads of all buses. $h(x)$ is the objective function concerning operation cost and system safety; $p_c(x)$ is the total power exchange with the main grid after curtailment; $D$ is the target power level.
+Both the objective and constraint functions can only be computed via observations without analytical models.

 First, we apply ZOB-GDA and ZOB-SGDA to solve the problem using different block sizes.
-Their performance is averaged over 50 repeated runs with different initial parameters and shown in Figure \ref{fig:proposed}.
+Their performance is averaged over 50 repeated runs with different initial points and is shown in Figure \ref{fig:proposed}.
 The dark curves represent the average performance, and the shaded areas represent the standard deviation.
 The results show that both ZOB-GDA and ZOB-SGDA can converge to the same objective function value with the constraint satisfied.
 Their stationarity measures can both converge to 0, which validates our theoretical guarantees.
-While different block sizes lead to convergence to the same objective, properly selecting the block sizes may improve the query complexity.
+While different block sizes lead to convergence to the same objective function value, properly selecting the block sizes may substantially reduce the total number of queries required.
+Besides, we test ZOB-SGDA with/without parallel techniques (10 workers) for $b$ directional estimations to compare the wall-clock time to achieve different levels of relative errors (REs) and zero constraint violation (CV), as shown in Table \ref{tab:parallel_comparison}.
+The results indicate that parallelism only provides limited speedup when $b$ is large and, in many cases, even leads to worse wall-clock performance for ZOB-SGDA.
+It may stem from the fact that each function evaluation is inexpensive, and the additional time for parallel processing offsets the saved time due to parallel computing.